andresol/waterrower-a1-logger/README.md

 # waterrower-a1-logger

-Rasberry pi project for logging rowing on a WaterRower A1.
+Rasberry Pi 3 project for logging rowing on a WaterRower A1.
 It will track watt, pace, lenght, time and laps.

 It now supports gpx.
 After a rowing session one can import the gpx file into